Binaural Unmasking in Practical Use: Perceived Level of Phase-inverted Speech in Environmental Noise: Conclusion

 \section{Conclusion}

 In this study, we investigated the effects of binaural unmasking through various anti-phasic conditions, focusing on variations in speakers and noises, with the aim of applying the phenomenon to engineering applications.
-The results of experiments targeting the Japanese language confirmed that anti-phasic presentation can make a speech, which was barely audible in a noisy environment, be perceived as up to about 6 dB louder.
-Improving the perceived level by 6 dB, or in other words, reducing the actual sound pressure by 6 dB, is equivalent to being able to extend the permissible safe listening time by 15 hours per week under a certain sound pressure condition.
+The experimental results targeting the Japanese language confirmed that anti-phasic presentation can make a speech, which was barely audible in a noisy environment, be perceived as up to about 6 dB louder.
+An improvement of 6 dB in perceived level implies that, after phase reversal in one ear, the sound pressure can be reduced by 6 dB while maintaining the same perceived loudness as before the phase reversal.
+Reducing the sound pressure level by 6 dB increases the permissible safe listening time by about 15 hours per week under a given sound pressure condition.
 Although the degree of effect obtained varied depending on the target signals and the noises, a consistent effect (BHLD of at least 5 dB) was achieved for all target signals and noises addressed in this study.

 \appendices